fabioolivei/Tutorials/README.md

 </div>

+- **Situation:** In a health clinic, we attend to about 10,000 patients a month, of which 1,000 have diabetes.
+Before our project, only 150 of those cases were diagnosed in time for effective treatment.

-- **Project Objectives:** To develop an ML model for predicting diabetes with high precision and recall, targeting early intervention and enhanced patient health management.
+- **Task:** Our mission was to develop a Machine Learning model capable of predicting diabetes cases with high precision and recall, aiming for early intervention and improved patient health management.

-- **Deployment**:
-For this project, the model was deployed using a Gradio app hosted on Hugging Face Spaces.

-- **Without a Detection Model:** Consider a scenario where a health clinic serves 10,000 patients per month, of which 1,000 have diabetes, but only 150 are diagnosed in time.

-- **With the Optimized XGBoost Model (The Best Model)**: The model identifies 900 patients as potential diabetes cases.
-Of those 900, 750 actually have diabetes and are diagnosed.

-- **Impact Result:** Thanks to the best diabetes prediction model, the clinic can identify and diagnose early 750 diabetes cases among patients.
-This represents a significant increase in detection compared to the previous scenario, where only 150 cases were diagnosed.
+- **Action:** We decided to use an optimized XGBoost model for the task, due to its superior performance in classification tasks.
+After development, the model was implemented through a Gradio application, hosted on Hugging Face Spaces, making it accessible and easy to use by clinic staff.

+- **Result:** With the deployment of our optimized model, we were able to identify 900 patients as potential diabetes cases, of which 750 actually had the disease and were diagnosed.
+This represented a significant increase in the detection of diabetes cases, jumping from only 150 diagnoses to 750, thanks to our diabetes prediction model.